william-spongberg/COMP30019-Project-1/README.md

 [img]
 <img title="Isolated elevator" alt="Alt text" src="https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.shutterstock.com%2Fsearch%2Fcreepy-elevator&psig=AOvVaw1XZ-iH8D06urm3K84LrFdr&ust=1724637334280000&source=images&cd=vfe&opi=89978449&ved=0CBcQjhxqFwoTCNjx8_GEj4gDFQAAAAAdAAAAABAR">
+(Example of an elevator to the next level)

 **Environment and Colors**: The game starts in an infinite office space, shrouded in perpetual fog that obscures the player's vision.
 This office is vast, empty, and repetitive, with long, monotonous hallways, and cubicles.
 The dark colour palette consists mainly of muted greys, blacks, and deep blues.
 Bright blue light will appear near elevators, standing in stark contrast to the darker surroundings.
 This is to guide the player toward the next objective while evoking a sense of coldness and detachment.